MarcioArak/MarcioArak.github.io/README.md

 [[Link to project]](https://github.com/MarcioArak/Metro-Bike-Share-Data)
 * Created an application that displays a map of LA metro bike stations as markers
 * Uses data gathered from [Metro Bike Share website](https://bikeshare.metro.net/about/data/)
+* The application displays information on each bike station as a pop-up such as active or inactive and number of trips per hour or per day.
-* The application shows which days are the busiest as well as which hours are the busiest
+* The pop-up also shows which days are the busiest as well as which hours are the busiest
 * The stations can be filtered by day of the week to show only information about the selected day

 <img src="./images/app_image.png">